FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 * Harmonise data:
 	- Multiple independent resources can be unified into one larger resource with help of common terminologies and ontologies, thereby contributing towards data interoperability.
 * Encourages community collaboration:
 	- Standardised schemas are the end-result of the FAIRification process.
-These standardised schemas can bring multiple independent research communities together for potential collaboration.
+Bridging models that can help in synergy between different standard schemas within a domain can bring multiple independent research together for potential collaboration.
 * Increases the return on investment in R&D:
 	- FAIRified data is potentially reusable, meaning that initial investment and newly generated data assets are protected but also that additional investment in redoing research can be avoided.
 * Prepares data for downstream tasks: